smursell/demo-apex/README.md

 At the top of the page, insert the Album ID in which you wish to upload.

 Fill in the fields.
-* filename - the filename that will be used to store this file.
+* `filename` - the filename that will be used to store this file.
-* URL - the URL of the image file.
+* `URL` - the URL of the image file.

 You may add more URLs by clicking on the `Add URL` button.
 Once done, click on `Upload`.

-You may upload add more URL by clicking on the 'Add URL' button.
+You may upload add more URL by clicking on the `Add URL` button.
-Finally click on upload.<br />
+Finally click on upload.

 **Note:** Each URL is sent individually to the Apex controller for upload.
 (Multiple requests)